 Discrimination: The law provides for the same legal status and rights for women as for men.
-Nevertheless, women faced pervasive discrimination, especially in rural areas where traditional customs and discriminatory rules of inheritance, were strongest.
+Nevertheless, women faced pervasive discrimination, especially in rural areas where traditional customs and discriminatory rules of inheritance were strongest.

 The family code's definition of paternal rights also remained an obstacle to equality between men and women.
 The code considers men to be heads of household, preventing women from taking legal responsibility for their children.
-In addition, any childhood benefits are paid to the father.
+Additionally, any childhood benefits are paid to the father.
 Women can become the legal head of household only if the husband formally renounces his authority before authorities or if he is unable to act as head of household.

 While women legally have equal access to land, traditional practices made it difficult for women to purchase property in rural areas.
 Many women had access to land only through their husbands, and the security of their rights depended on maintaining the relationship with their husbands.
-In addition rural councils--where women often were underrepresented--allocated most land.

-The Ministry of Women, Family, and Childhood has a directorate for gender equality that implements programs to combat discrimination.
+The Ministry of Women, Family, and Gender has a directorate for gender equality that implements programs to combat discrimination.